Nissan pins revival hopes on 'foreigner with a Japanese face'

 TOKYO (Reuters) - Nissan Motor Co (7201.T) named the head of its Chinese business as its next CEO on Tuesday, picking an executive known for close ties to top shareholder Renault (RENA.PA) and for a frank, straight-talking manner that has marked him as an outsider.

 By selecting Senior Vice President Makoto Uchida, Nissan’s board has gone with someone slightly at odds with its traditional corporate culture.
-He joined the automaker mid-career in 2003, unlike most top Japanese executives, who spend their entire working lives at one company.
+He joined the carmaker mid-career in 2003, a rarity in a country where top executives usually spend their entire working lives at the same company.

 Known for his unflagging work ethic and relentless focus on cost control, Uchida was described by one long-time associate who spoke on condition of anonymity as a “foreigner with a Japanese face” - direct and to the point in conversations.

-He will be joined by newly appointed Chief Operating Officer (COO) Ashwani Gupta, currently COO of junior partner Mitsubishi Motors Corp (7211.T), in trying to revive a business hit by plunging profits, management scandal and tensions with Renault.
+He will be joined by newly appointed Chief Operating Officer (COO) Ashwani Gupta, currently COO of junior partner Mitsubishi Motors Corp (7211.T), in trying to find new ways to revive a business that has been struggling for months with plunging profits, management scandal and tensions with Renault.

-How the 58-year-old Uchida will turn the company around - particularly its business in the United States - and repair ties with Renault will now be a focus for investors.
+Whether the 58-year-old former theology student can deliver a miracle turnaround - particularly at Nissan’s business in the United States - and repair ties with Renault will now be a focus for investors.

-“Strong leadership is required,” Yasushi Kimura, Nissan’s chairman, told a news conference.
-“Group leadership, where they all support each other, will be more transparent.”
+“The biggest business challenge for Nissan is speeding up,” the head of Nissan’s nominations committee, Masakazu Toyoda, told a news conference.

+“Speedy decision making is a challenge that Uchida raised, and to this end he said that he wants to empower people as much as possible, so we decided to ask Uchida to take on the CEO role.”

-One source close to Renault described the selection as “a victory for the alliance”, saying that both men knew the business and were ready to help Nissan recover.
+One source close to Renault described the selection as “a victory for the alliance”, saying that both Uchida and Gupta knew the business and were ready to help Nissan recover.

 Before his ouster, Ghosn had been working on a plan for a full merger of Renault and Nissan, but had met resistance in Japan, which is concerned about French influence in the alliance.
 The French government is a major Renault shareholder.